 - Brand: TCP Global

-This really is the ultimate starting out kit – it offers five different waffle foam pads, one woolen buffing pad and the backing/drive plate to use them with your buffing machine.
+This really is the ultimate starting out kit.
+It offers five different waffle foam pads, one woolen buffing pad and the backing/drive plate to use them with your buffing machine.
 Everything you need to get started, all in one kit.

-Each pad is supplied with a hook & loop fastening system, and they attach to the (included) 5/8” threaded backing plate, and the fasteners hold the pads firm … there’ll be none of the slipping off that you may find with other kits.
+Each pad is supplied with a hook & loop fastening system.
+They attach to the (included) 5/8″ threaded backing plate and the fasteners hold the pads firm.
+There’ll be none of the slipping off that you may find with other kits.

-I also like the fact that at 8”, these pads are pretty sizeable, which makes the task of polishing a complete car, pretty easy and fast, although some may find them a little too large when it comes down to smaller nooks and crannies – it’s a trade-off, to be honest.
+I also like the fact that at 8″, these pads are pretty sizeable.
+It makes the task of polishing a complete car, pretty easy and fast.
+However, some may find them a little too large when it comes down to smaller nooks and crannies.
+It’s a trade-off.

 #1 starting kit, for pretty much all your polishing, cutting and waxing needs.

-These hex-logic pads have been designed and engineered to satisfy the needs of professional detailers, and the open cell foam allows for maximum airflow to the surface, meaning great thermal control, and partly less sling.
+These hex-logic pads have been designed and engineered to satisfy the needs of professional detailers.
+The open-cell foam allows for maximum airflow to the surface, meaning great thermal control and partly less sling.

-This is rather a specific product, but Griot’s do a range of these pads, this just happens to be a waxing pad that I’ve chosen for the review – if you need something else, it’s definitely worth checking out the other pads in this range.
+This is rather a specific product, but Griot’s do a range of these pads.
+This just happens to be a waxing pad that I’ve chosen for the review.
+If you need something else, it’s definitely worth checking out the other pads in this range.

 A very thick, yet pliable covering of lamb’s wool which adapts to contours and body lines with no issues whatsoever.
 Porter-Cable says that it delivers an unrivaled shine to any paintwork or gloss surface.

-There’s no method of attachment to a backing pad for them to be used in a machine, these are hand use only.
+There’s no method of attachment to a backing pad for them to be used in a machine.
+These are hand use only.
 However, these pads are great inside, outside, on the wheels, in the garage, and in the home.